vonglasow/atoum-documentation/source/en/option_cli.rst

 -ns <namespaces> / --namespaces <namespaces>
 ********************************************

-This option allows you to filter the classes and methods based on namespaces.
+This option allows you to filter the classes and methods tested, based on namespaces.

 .. code-block:: shell